idanarye/vim-merginal/README.md

 following keymaps to interact with the branches:

 * `R`      Refresh the buffer list.
-* `C`      Checkout the branch under the cursor.
+* `C`/`cc` Checkout the branch under the cursor.
-* `A`      Create a new branch from the currently checked out branch.
+* `A`/`aa` Create a new branch from the currently checked out branch.
 You'll be prompted to enter a name for the new branch.
-* `D`      Delete the branch under the cursor.
+* `D`/`dd` Delete the branch under the cursor.
-* `M`      Merge the branch under the cursor into the currently checked out branch.
+* `M`/`mm` Merge the branch under the cursor into the currently checked out branch.
 If there are merge conflicts, the merge conflicts buffer will open in place of the branch list buffer.
+* `mf`     Merge the branch under the cursor into the currently checked out branch using Fugitive's `:Gmerge` command.
+* `ps`     Prompt to choose a remote to push the branch under the cursor.
+* `pl`     Prompt to choose a remote to pull the branch under the cursor.
+* `pf`     Prompt to choose a remote to fetch the branch under the cursor.
 * `gd`     Diff against the branch under the cursor.

-And more - run `:help merginal-branch-list` for more commands.
+Run `:help merginal-branch-list` for more info.

 MERGE CONFLICTS